smack0007/smack0007.github.io/src/blog/2022/blog-now-runs-on-deno.md

 ---

 I finally sat down and got my blog compiling with [deno](https://deno.land/).
-Now that there is official npm support I didn't need to completely rewrite the compile which was what was stopping me before.
+Now that there is official npm support I didn't need to completely rewrite the compiler which was what was stopping me before.

 <!--more-->